saucelabs/sauce-docs/docs/performance/about.md

 id: about
 title: About Sauce Performance
 sidebar_label: About
+description: Understand how Performance works, when and why you would use it, benefits you gain from it, requirements and restrictions.
 ---

 Front-end performance testing complements your functional testing strategy by helping you gain insight into how quickly and accurately your app renders and becomes interactive, which has proven to have a statistical correlation to revenue.